 According to conservative estimates, over 79 000 adults, including 19 000 non-smokers, died in the EU in 2002 due to exposure to tobacco smoke at home (72 000) and in their workplace (7300).

-EU and the rules for protecting citizens from passive smoking
+EU and the recommendation for protecting citizens from passive smoking

-The Council Recommendation on smoke-free environments was adopted as the result of consultation and legislative process, on 30 November 2009, calling on EU countries to act in three main areas:
+The Council Recommendation on smoke-free environments was adopted as the result of consultation led in 2007 and legislative process, on 30 November 2009, calling on EU countries to act in three main areas:

 TIPS: If you want to be constantly informed on the ongoing legislative process in the European Institutions on Tobacco products and take part to the debate, fill the form below.
 We can also provide all data concerning tobacco consumption over the last 10 years and the fiscal revenue of Member States.